M-Faried/M-Faried/README.md

 ### Hi there 👋
+I am Blockchain, Web3, React Frontend, and Node.js Backend developer with more than 13 years of experience in the software development field.
+I had led and worked with diverse teams who were located around the globe which was possible by working for multinational organizations for my entire career.

+ ⚡ For more infomration, please check my online portfolio: https://m-faried.github.io/m-faried-portfolio

 <!--
 **M-Faried/M-Faried** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.